BarakFinkel/AirbnbPytestPlaywrightProject/README.md

 Custom utility methods for:

-* Converting and formatting dates
+* Converting and formatting strings and dates
 * Extracting attributes
 * Locating elements based on partial attribute matches